-1. What is Baron Energy Inc. (“Baron”)?
+1) What is Baron Energy?
 What is its purpose?

-Our management team includes seasoned executives with decades of industry experience each.
-The team has both major oil company and private oil company owner/operator experience across multiple disciplines.
-We cover most of the upstream disciplines and also have extensive experience in business development and public company management.
+Our management team includes two seasoned executives with decades of industry experience each.
+Team members have both major oil company and private oil company owner/operator experience across multiple disciplines.
+The team covers most of the upstream disciplines and also has extensive experience in business development and public company management.
 Team members have worked together for more than 20 years.

-3. What is the timing of the exit strategy?
+3) What is the timing for the South Texas Project exit strategy?

-We chose South Texas as our Focus Area because it is a major oil and gas producing area in which we have worked since 2014.
-Our focus is on 17 counties with more than 122,000 well bores, stacked pay scenarios in many areas, and more than 1.6 million barrels of oil equivalent production per day.
-We believe we have sufficient opportunity to acquire properties that meet our criteria in the time-frame we have allocated if we focus on this area.
-We also prefer to operate properties within a 100 mile radius of our office in order to take advantage of operating efficiencies.
+Baron chose South Texas as a Focus Area because it is a major oil and gas producing area in which we have worked since 2014.
+Our general focus is on 17 counties with more than 122,000 well bores, stacked pay scenarios in many areas, and more than one million barrels of oil equivalent production per day.
+Our specific operational focus is on a 2-county area.

-We seek to acquire producing properties with upside potential.
-This upside can be well workovers, recompletions, and/or new drilled wells.
-We plan to have a balanced mix of shallow oil wells (less than 5,000 feet) and vertical and horizontal oil wells.
+We acquire small operated producing properties with upside potential.
+This upside can be well workovers, recompletions, and/or future drilling locations.
 Our primary focus is on oil production.

-Our management team has been active with this type business model for the past 15 years.
-We’ve completed more than 130 buy/sell transactions and have operated oil and gas properties in 24 Texas counties.
+Our management team has been active with this type business model for the past 17 years.
+We have completed more than 130 buy/sell transactions and have owned/operated oil and gas properties in 24 Texas counties.
 We are comfortable with the business model.
-We only operate in Texas and over the years have developed a good data base for production operations including the Permian Basin of West Texas, Eastern Shelf of Central Texas, Panhandle of North Texas and the Plains of South Texas.
+We only operate in Texas and over the years have developed an excellent data base for production operations including the Permian Basin of West Texas, Eastern Shelf of Central Texas, Panhandle of North Texas and the Plains of South Texas.
 Additionally our business development activities have provided the opportunity to evaluate oil and gas properties in an additional 38 Texas counties.

-Our general and administrative expenses are low compared to the industry and for a public company our size.
-We have two full-time employees at Baron and one part-time assistant.
-Our management team has extensive, multiple-discipline experience reducing the need for a larger staff.
-We do not anticipate adding more staff.
-And, being based in a small city allows for lower office rent versus being headquartered in one of the energy industry cities like Houston, Dallas/Fort Worth or Midland/Odessa.
-We are also able to easily commute to our field operations in South Texas, which reduces the time and cost required for providing production operations management, land-related activities, field inspections, and other due diligence activities.
+Our general and administrative expenses are low.
+We have two full-time employees and one part-time assistant.
+Our management team has extensive, multi-discipline experience thus reducing the need for a larger staff.
+We do not anticipate adding more staff to achieve our growth targets.
+We are also able to easily travel to our field operations in South Texas, which reduces the time and cost required for providing production operations management, land-related activities, field inspections, acquisition due diligence, etc.

 We are currently using $45/Bbl oil for 2017 for our base case cash flow projections and $35/Bbl as a low case.
 We are aligned with general industry thinking which says that oil markets will balance in late 2017 and that prices could stabilize in the $50 plus per barrel range by year-end 2017.